Avoid Holiday Weight Gain with this Simple Greek Diet Strategy

 Counting Down to The Special Day

-The concept of eating a plant based diet with little processed foods right up to the holidays, nutritionally it is great, you give your body a break from meat and high fat foods and provides an extra dose of all those antioxidants and fiber from the vegetables, but also psychologically you are counting down to the big, special day (not days).
-What we need to remember is that Christmas is 1 (or 2 days- if you count Christmas eve) plus 2 more days for New Years and New Years Eve.
-So if you are eating a nice healthy (and delicious might I add) vegetable rich diet for most of the holiday season, not only will you feel better, once Christmas comes around, the dinners and desserts will be something special-not things you have been eating already and you also feel like you deserve it.
+The concept of eating a plant based diet with little processed foods right up to the holidays, nutritionally it is great, you give your body a break from animal foods and high fat foods and provides an extra dose of all those antioxidants and fiber from the vegetables, but also psychologically you are counting down to the big, special day (not days).
+What we need to remember is that Thanksgiving is 1 day, Christmas is 1 (or 2 days- if you count Christmas eve) plus 2 more days for New Years Day and New Years Eve.
+So if you are eating a nice healthy (and delicious might I add) vegetable rich diet for most of the holiday season, not only will you feel better, once Christmas comes around, the dinners and desserts will be something special-not things you have been eating already.

 Apart from the fact that you will be eating healthier, research also shows that individuals who followed this fast have a lower intake of saturated fat, total fat and calories and a higher intake of fiber, a combination that protects from heart disease and cancer.
 In addition, studies have shown the non-animal protein sources such as legumes and nuts are healthier than animal protein sources due to their fiber and antioxidant content, but also effective for weight loss due to their low fat content.
-So while this type of fast usually lasts for about 6 weeks, you can start today, it will do you a world of good.
+This type of fast usually lasts for about 6 weeks, but you can start anytime, it will do you a world of good.
 Let’s get started:

 The Rules